update4j/update4j/README.md

 ## Attribution

-This project was highly influenced by [edvin/fxlauncher](https://github.com/edvin/fxlauncher/).
-Thanks for the insights that made this possible.
+Credit where credit is due:

+  * [@edvin](https://github.com/edvin), original author of [edvin/FXLauncher](https://github.com/edvin/fxlauncher) which highly influenced the design of update4j.
+  * [@ChristianCiach](https://github.com/ChristianCiach) who single-handedly found 90% of bugs of this framework.

 ## License